pjaos/netplot/README.txt

   executed on a different computer if the --host command line argument is used) to display the demo plots.

+- To run the python netplot client demo code start the netplot_gui as detailed above then run 'python netplot_client_demo.py' from the python_client folder.

+- To run the C python netplot client demo code, build the code as detailed previously the run the netplot_client program from the c_client/bin/Debug folder.

 The netplot client in the above example is Java based.
 A python and C implementation of the netplot clients (and demo program code) are included for adding netplot capabilities into software that use these languages.